barneycarroll/patchinko/README.md

     with: PS(
       [],
       {1: 'copy'}
-    ) // ['a', 'copy', 'tacked'], the original array is left untouched })
+    ) // ['a', 'copy', 'tacked', 'on'] - the original array is left untouched })
 })
 ```